Dr Emmanuelle Briolat

 University of Exeter, Penryn Campus, Penryn, TR10 9FE

 Before beginning my PhD, I worked as a research assistant, studying first camouflage in cuttlefish, then parental behaviour in burying beetles.
 As part of my BBSRC funding, I also completed a short rotation project in the Psychology Department at the University of Exeter, focusing on edge perception and flight behaviour in bumblebees.
-Since then, the central theme of my research has been coloration and visual communiation in Lepidoptera.
+Since then, the central theme of my research has been coloration and visual communication in Lepidoptera.
 My PhD investigated the form and function of warning signals in day-flying burnet moths (Lepiodptera: Zygaenidae), focusing in particular on the question of quantitative signal honesty in these species.
-As a research assistant working with Dr Jolyon Troscianko, I worked on the effects of artificial lighting on the visual ecology of hawkmoths, and the role of high-contrast markings in butterflies in deflecting predator attacks.
-In my current role as a post-doctoral reserch associate in the Sensory Ecology and Evolution group, my research focuses on disentangling the relative benefits of generalist and specialist background-matching camouflage strategies for prey in complex natural enviornments.
+As a post-doctoral research associate in the Sensory Ecology and Evolution group, I investigated the relative benefits of generalist and specialist background-matching camouflage strategies for prey in complex natural environments, using both field and online experiments.
+Additional projects include the role of high-contrast markings in butterfly wing patterns, and camouflage evolution under different lighting conditions.
+I currently work as a research fellow with Dr Jolyon Troscianko, Prof Kevin Gaston and Dr Jonathan Bennie, investigating how light pollution affects flower visitation, orientation and antipredator defences in nocturnal moths.

-Aside from academic research, I regularly write popular science articles for the MRC’s Biological Picture of the Day website, and have published a children's book on the visual defences of moths and butterflies.
+Aside from academic research, I regularly write popular science articles for the MRC’s Biomedical Picture of the Day website, and have published a children's book on the visual defences of moths and butterflies.

 Broad research specialisms: